 All of the scenes involving the Vandamm house were shot at night so that the effects would look more realistic.
-Read more about it and see examples of how the matte photography technique worked here.
 (Thanks to Lyle for the info!)

 More North by Northwest Movie Trivia:

 - Jimmy Stewart was originally considered for the role of Thornhill, but Hitchcock decided he looked “too old.”
-Cary Grant was 55 when he filmed it–4 years older than Stewart–but looked younger.
+Cary Grant was 55 when he filmed it (4 years older than Stewart).

 - MGM wanted Cyd Charisse in the role of Eve Kendall, but Hitchcock insisted on Eva Marie Saint.